 The courses are provided through a sequential set of learning steps which address specific tasks necessary for State Board preparation, graduation and job entry level skills.
 Clinic equipment, implements and products are comparable to those used in the industry.
 Each student will receive instruction that relates to the performance of useful, creative and productive career oriented activities.
 The course is presented through well-developed lesson plans that reflect the latest educational methods.
 Subjects are presented by means of lecture, demonstration, and student participation.
 Audio-visual aids, guest speakers, field trips, and other related learning methods are used in the course.

 INSTRUCTOR, ESTHETICS INSTRUCTOR, AND NAIL TECHNICIAN INSTRUCTOR CLASS START DATES

-2024 Day School Please see the Admissions Leader for specific start dates.
 2025 Day School Please see the Admissions Leader for specific start dates.

 INSTRUCTOR, ESTHETICS INSTRUCTOR, AND NAIL TECHNICIAN INSTRUCTOR PROGRAM SCHEDULE